Storm-Standard-Library/Storm-Standard-Library/README.md

 ## Contributing

-We welcome community contributions under the guidelines of the GNU GPLv3 license.
-Currently, the founding team consists of only two members, but many well-known personas have shown interest in joining the quest, and we hope many contributors take interest in this ambitious project.
-As such, the homepage may change rapidly in the first days from launch.
+Community contributions are very welcome under the guidelines of the GNU GPLv3 license.
+Currently, the founding team consists of only two members, but many well-known personas have shown interest, and we hope many contributors take interest in this ambitious project.
+As such, it may change rapidly in the first period from launch.

 If you would like to contribute: